-The Turtle Beach Stealth 300 are a decent wired gaming headset.
-They have the same design and build quality as the Stealth 600, so they're comfortable and easy-to-use, but look a bit cheap and won't be as durable as some of the other budget gaming headsets we've tested.
-Unfortunately, they do not block a lot of noise, they leak a lot and you can't use them passively, despite being wired headphones, which is disappointing.
+The Turtle Beach Stealth 300 are decent wired gaming headphones.
+They have the same design and build quality as the Turtle Beach Stealth 600 Wireless, so they're comfortable and easy-to-use, but look a bit cheap and won't be as durable as some of the other budget gaming headsets we've tested.
+Unfortunately, they don't block a lot of noise, they leak a lot, and you can't use them passively, despite being wired, which is disappointing.

-The Turtle Beach Stealth 300 look almost identical to the Stealth 600.
+The Turtle Beach Stealth 300 look almost identical to the Turtle Beach Stealth 600 Wireless.
 They're a wired variant of the same headset, and also have large ear cups and a wide headband with a decent amount of padding.
-They have a slightly different yoke design that shows the metal at the center of the frame, which looks a bit better than the all plastic design of the Stealth 600, but it's not a noticeable difference at a distance.
+They have a slightly different yoke design that shows the metal at the center of the frame.
 Unfortunately, like the wireless model, the breathable fabric used for the pads looks and feels a bit cheap.
-They also have a typical gaming headphones' design, with color accents that match the console variant purchased.
-Unfortunately, they're not the most stylish-looking or outdoor-friendly headphones unlike some of the HyperX gaming headsets we've tested.
+They also have a typical gaming design, with color accents that match the console variant purchased.
+Unfortunately, they're not the most stylish-looking or outdoor-friendly, unlike some of the HyperX gaming headsets we've tested.

-The Turtle Beach Stealth 300 are the same comfort-wise as the Stealth 600.
+The Turtle Beach Stealth 300 are the same comfort-wise as the Turtle Beach Stealth 600 Wireless.
 They're also a bit tight on the head, but the spacious ear cups fit comfortably around most ears.
-The headband and ear cups are decently well padded, although the fabric covering the ear cup pads does not feel as nice on the skin as the faux-leather of some of the other headphones we've tested.
+The headband and ear cups are decently well-padded, although the fabric covering the ear cup pads doesn't feel as nice on the skin as the faux-leather of some of the other headphones we've tested.
 On the upside, they have a slight dip in the ear cup padding to better fit listeners who wear glasses.

-The Stealth 300 have the same button layout as the Stealth 600 despite having slightly less functionality.
+The Turtle Beach Stealth 300 have the same button layout as the Turtle Beach Stealth 600 Wireless despite having slightly less functionality.
 They provide a volume and microphone dial, as well as a fold-up-to-mute feature to completely disable the mic.
-They also have two buttons on the left ear cup to switch between 4 audio presets and to turn on/off the headphones.
+They also have two buttons on the left ear cup to switch between four audio presets and to turn on/off the headphones.
 It's an easy-to-use and decently responsive control scheme.

 The Turtle Beach Stealth 300 are somewhat breathable, thanks to the porous fabric used for the ear cup pads.
 However, since they create a decent seal around your ears, they do obstruct a fair bit of airflow which will make your ears quite warm after a couple of hours of gaming.
 They're not as bad as some of the other over-ears, but the temperature difference is noticeable.